 Just a little way further down the track is this viewing platform.

-As seen from the viewing platform.
+Long-range view, as seen from the viewing platform.

 From the viewing platform you can see for miles over the undulating mountains and tree tops.